Nikki Holland has been appointed as the NCA’s new Director of Investigations.

 She has served the majority of her career in various detective roles and has already worked closely with the NCA in her current post.
 She is responsible for the North West ROCU Titan and the Matrix serious and organised crime portfolio in Merseyside.

 Nikki is an accredited PIP 3 SIO and is a qualified strategic gold commander.

-As Director Investigations Nikki will be responsible for leading some 2,000 officers.
-Reporting to DDG Operations Matthew Horne, she will be responsible for ensuring operations and investigations are pursued to the highest standards – and with integrity.
+As Director Investigations Nikki is responsible for leading some 2,000 officers.
+Reporting to DDG Operations Matthew Horne, she is responsible for ensuring operations and investigations are pursued to the highest standards – and with integrity.

 Steve has had a career spanning more than 20 years working within government against a range of national security threats.
 For the majority of that time he has been focused against the international terrorist threat and worked closely with National Counter Terrorism Policing in the development and evolution of the CT Policing Network.